niedev/RTranslator/README.md

 Both translation and speech recognition use Google's APIs to ensure the best possible quality.

-Also, RTranslator works even in the background, with the phone on standby or using other apps (only when you use Conversation or WalkieTalkie modes).
+Also, RTranslator works even in the background, with the phone on standby or when using other apps (only when you use Conversation or WalkieTalkie modes).
 <br /><br />

 <h3>Initial configuration</h3>